 If you are interested in becoming a TA or a tutor or in getting help from a TA or a tutor, please contact Elena »

 Every year computer science majors are given the opportunity to vote for the student that they would would like to have represent their interests to the rest of the discipline.
-For every fifty votes (or part there of) cast, a student is elected and given full voting rights to all discipline and division meetings.
-So if fifty students vote, one student representative is elected, one hundred votes gets two representatives, hence the more votes, the better.
+For every thirty votes (or part there of) cast, a student is elected and given full voting rights to all discipline and division meetings.
+So if thirty students vote, two student representatives are elected, sixty votes gets three representatives, hence the more votes, the better.

 The ACM Club officers are responsible for promoting the discipline to new students as well as organizing special sessions and events that range from from career planning to programming contests.